 Bled’s storybook shores are one of the most underrated sites in the region.
 Explore the medieval 11th-century clifftop castle, or take a pletna (traditional wooden boot) to the tiny island at the center of the crystalline glacial lake, where there is a spired church that dates back to the 1400s.
 Before the chapel was built, the island was home to a 9th-century pagan temple honoring the ancient Slavic goddess of love.

-Bavarian buildings, covered with colorful murals and flower window boxes, line the cobblestoned streets of Garmisch-Partenkirchen.
+Bavarian buildings covered with colorful murals and flower window boxes line the cobblestoned streets of Garmisch-Partenkirchen.
 The alpine enclave is surrounded by opulent palaces, historic monasteries, and striking gorges.
 Just 20 minutes away, you’ll find the Linderhof and Schachen estates, the Ettal and Benediktbeuern abbeys, and the Walchensee and Kochelsee lakes.
-If you’re up for the trip, an hour’s drive will land you at Neuschwanstein, a 19th-century Romanesque Revival fortress that was the inspiration behind Walt Disney’s Sleeping Beauty and Cinderella kingdoms.
+If you’re up for the trip, an hour’s drive will land you at Neuschwanstein, a 19th-century Romanesque Revival fortress that was the inspiration behind Walt Disney’s Sleeping Beauty and Cinderella castles.

 This stamp-sized country sure knows how to pack a punch.
 Balzers stands out thanks to its scenic location: nestled along the Rhine River in the verdant Neckar Valley, the town is connected to its neighbors by a 230-mile bike path.
 On a hilltop in the center of the community rises the striking Gutenberg Castle, which was built around 1100.
 Today, the free Castle Museum offers falconry lessons, forest walking tours, sword-fighting seminars, and exhibits on the Middle Ages.